eth-protocol-fellows/protocol-studies/docs/eps/week0.md

 ## Town Hall

 The call discussed the program details, schedule and answer your questions.
-Recording will be here soon.
+Recording can be found at https://streameth.org/watch?event=epf_study_group&session=65cf9aaa4097e3a08efd1a28.

 ## Pre-reading